iMEdD-Lab/open-data/COVID-19/README.md

 # About

 Datasets and charts created by [iMEdD Lab](https://www.imedd.org/imedd-lab/) as part of the development of [iMEdD Lab's web application that tracks the spread of COVID-19 in Greece and around the world](https://lab.imedd.org/covid19/?lang=en).
+## Folder named "ARCHIVED"
+Contains the datasets which we aren't updated any longer.

 ## Folder named "charts"